pyojeonglim/portfolio/README.md

 # portfolio
-Lim Pyojeong is a product designer who finds joy in unifying user needs and business goals.
+Lim Pyojeong is a  who finds joy in unifying user needs and business goals.